arjun-ds/tiny-backspace/README.md

 - Repository URL: `https://github.com/arjun-ds/tiny-backspace`
 - Prompt: `Add a helpful comment explaining what the main function does`

-**Important**: The deployed service will create PRs on my test repository (`arjun-ds/tiny-backspace`) using my GitHub account.
+**Important**: My deployed service is restricted to only work with `arjun-ds/tiny-backspace` due to GitHub PAT permissions.
+It will create PRs using my GitHub account.
 You can view the created PRs but won't have merge access.

 The API returns a Server-Sent Events (SSE) stream showing: